World Games: Twenty-first century

 In 2001, the Games were held in Akita, Japan – the first time it had been held outside of North America or Europe.
 Several competitions were delayed or moved to an alternative venue when a typhoon hit the city.
 For the first time, some National Olympic Committees organised hotel accommodation for their athletes, beyond the time they were hosted by the IWGA.

 The World Games in 2005, in Duisburg, Germany, were the first World Games where athletes paraded into the opening ceremony grouped by nation.
 Also several standards were set in place which continue to this day, such as the television production of all sports and sports grouped by category, such as ball sports and precision sports.

-The 2013 Games in Cali, Colombia were particularly noted for the large numbers of spectators, estimated at 500,000.
+The 2013 Games in Cali, Colombia, were particularly noted for the large numbers of spectators, estimated at 500,000.
 For example, the Bullfight Ring, which was the venue for dancesport, was 'packed' for the salsa dance finals.
 This edition of the Games saw the first time a competition was cancelled: due to concerns about temperature and air flow at the Del Pueblo Gymnasium, where the sport of rhythmic gymnastics was taking place, the ribbons event was cancelled.

-The 2017 Games in Wrocław, Poland were the first to be broadcast on the Olympic Channel, to 130 countries.
+The 2017 Games in Wrocław, Poland, were the first to be broadcast on the Olympic Channel, to 130 countries.
 Both the raffa and lyonnaise disciplines of boules were cancelled after a storm destroyed the venue and it could not be repaired in time.

-In 2015, it was announced that the 11th edition of The World Games was to be held in Birmingham, Alabama, USA in 2021, beating bids from Lima, Peru and Ufa, Russia.
+In 2015, it was announced that the 11th edition of The World Games was to be held in Birmingham, Alabama, USA in 2021, beating bids from Lima in Peru and Ufa in Russia.
 On 2 April 2020, the Games were postponed to 2022 so as not to clash with the postponement of the 2020 Olympic Games in Tokyo due to the coronavirus pandemic.

-No parasport federations are currently part of the IWGA, but The World Games in Birmingham was the first edition to include parasports, with the inclusion of wheelchair rugby.
+No parasports federations are currently part of the IWGA, but The World Games in Birmingham was the first edition to include parasports, with the inclusion of wheelchair rugby.
 Birmingham was also to include disabled athletes (one per gender) in archery.
 The IWGA is also aiming to secure a partnership with the International Paralympic Committee and include a quota for para-athletes.

 In 2019, it was announced that The World Games in 2025 will take place in Chengdu, China.